Yunus1903/Untis2iCal/README.md

 # Untis2iCal

-Untis2iCal is a python program the generates iCal files from [WebUntis](https://webuntis.com/) timetables.
+Untis2iCal is a python program that generates iCal files from [WebUntis](https://webuntis.com/) timetables.

 ## Dependencies